AlessioVeneziano/Papers/README.md

 The papers included here are:

 - Del Bove, A., & Veneziano, A. (2022).
-A Generalised Neural Network Model to Estimate Sex from Cranial Metric Traits: A Robust Training and Testing Approach.
-Applied Sciences, 12(18), 9285. https://doi.org/10.3390/app12189285.
+A Generalised Neural Network Model to Estimate Sex from Cranial Metric Traits: A Robust Training and Testing Approach. _Applied Sciences_, 12(18), 9285. https://doi.org/10.3390/app12189285.
 - ...
 - ...